temporalio/proposals/ruby/sdk-phase-1.md

 Like other SDKs, the following classes will exist:

-* `Temporalio::Converter::DataConverter` - Accepts a payload converter (must be Ractor shareable), failure converter (must be Ractor shareable), and a payload codec
+* `Temporalio::Converters::DataConverter` - Accepts a payload converter (must be Ractor shareable), failure converter (must be Ractor shareable), and a payload codec
-  * 💭 Why use `Temporalio::Converter` module instead of just `Temporalio::DataConverter`?
-There are many files that are included in conversion and most regular users won't ever use them.
+  * 💭 Why use `Temporalio::Converters` module instead of just `Temporalio::DataConverter`?
+There are many files that are included in conversion and most regular users won't ever use them so no need to clutter the top.
   * 💭 Why duplicate words instead of `Temporalio::Converter::Data`? `Temporalio::Converter` is not a base class and a `DataConverter` is a completely separate thing from, say, a `PayloadConverter`.
-  * ❓ Would we prefer `Temporalio::Conversion` as the module name?
-* `Temporalio::Converter::PayloadConverter` - Default composite payload implementation accepting a collection of encoding payload converters accepted in constructor, with a default class attr that has a default set.
-  * Users are expected to extend this and override conversion methods as needed.
-Default instantiation of this is 0 encoding converters and a `NotImplementedError` if either is called.
+* `Temporalio::Converters::PayloadConverter` - Default base class for payload converters (only has two unimplemented methods)
+  * Has a `default` class method with lazily created default that is composite of set of common encoding converters
+  * Note, Ruby has no type hinting, so there are no hints when converting from a payload to a value what you might want to do beyond metadata on the payload itself (see the `JSONPlain` section next).
+We will try to make sure payload conversion is done within the activity/workflow context of course.
+  * 💭 Why not make `Temporalio::Converters::PayloadConverter` a module and have `Temporalio::Converters::PayloadConverter::Base` as the base class?
+This was a 50/50 call, but we are not taking the pattern of `Base` around the repo for implementable classes.
+* `Temporalio::Converters::PayloadConverter::Composite` - Converter implementation that accepts a ollection of multiple `Encoding` converters (see next top-level bullet)
-  * 💭 Why not have a separate base class instead of combining the composite one with the one to override?
-This was a 50/50 call, but most users will probably add an encoding impl instead of override at this level.
-This is admittedly a slight deviation from other SDKs.
+  * 💭 Why not just make the `PayloadConverter` be the composite impl and those overriding can just have no encoding converters passed in?
+This was a 50/50 call, but it is clearer for users to have the base class just show them the two `NotImplementedError` methods they must implement instead of the details of a composite converter.
-* `Temporalio::Converter::PayloadConverter::Encoding` - Base unimplemented encoding converter
+* `Temporalio::Converters::PayloadConverter::Encoding` - Base unimplemented encoding converter
-  * ❓ Would we prefer `Temporalio::Converter::EncodingPayloadConverter`?
-* `Temporalio::Converter::PayloadConverter::JSON`, `Temporalio::Converter::PayloadConverter::JSONProto`, etc  - All
+* `Temporalio::Converters::PayloadConverter::JSONPlain`, `Temporalio::Converter::PayloadConverter::JSONProtobuf`, etc -
-  common encoding converters
+  All common encoding converters
-* `Temporalio::Converter::FailureConverter` - Default failure converter, can be overridden
+* `Temporalio::Converters::FailureConverter` - Default failure converter, can be overridden
-* `Temporalio::Converter::PayloadCodec` - Unimplemented base codec
+* `Temporalio::Converters::PayloadCodec` - Unimplemented base codec
-  * Important for implementers to ensure this is async capable if using async activities anywhere
+  * ❓How can we make this async capable?
+We need to be able to multiplex several calls to this concurrently, but we may not be in an async-capable environment and/or don't know how implementations may want to multiplex, so we can't just have a naive payloads-to-payloads implementation.
+We probably need to allow the payload to accept multiple "payload sets" and return "payload sets", since each set may contain multiple payloads, but sets need to be independent.
-* `Temporalio::Converter::RawValue` - Can be used as way to move around unconverted payloads
+* `Temporalio::Converters::RawValue` - Can be used as way to move around unconverted payloads.

-#### Temporalio::Converter::PayloadConverter::JSON
+#### Temporalio::Converter::PayloadConverter::JSONPlain

 * Ruby has a `JSON` module in the standard library, but by default it's only primitives, arrays, hashes, etc and not classes.